 It is a waste of time, money and environmental pollution too

-There’s a continuous debate whether we should follow manufacturer maintenance intervals or to deviate locally, based on varying opinions of dealerships, lubricant companies and service stations.
+There’s a continuous debate whether we should follow manufacturer maintenance intervals or deviate locally, based on varying opinions of dealerships, lubricant companies, and service stations.

-Internal combustion engines has changed its precision and efficiency largely by way of reducing the internal friction along with several other technological advancements.
-Furthermore extensive idling is a today’s need and majority experience, anywhere in the world.
+Internal combustion engines have changed their precision and efficiency largely by way of reducing the internal friction along with several other technological advancements.
+Furthermore, extensive idling is today’s need and majority experience, anywhere in the world.
 So been well considered and adhered as normal!

-even the layman knows the world automotive industry raises the bar in emission standards.
+Even the layman knows the world automotive industry raises the bar in emission standards.
 Europe is at the level of Euro 6.
-What does this means, cleaner tailpipe emissions as a result of many improvements to the combustion of both fuel and oils with added control mechanisms.
+This means, cleaner tailpipe emissions as a result of many improvements to the combustion of both fuel and oils with added control mechanisms.

 Local (Sri Lanka) traffic conditions or extensive idling is nothing compared to these since our ambient temperature is moderate to high and we don’t run colder engines for long.

 Quote < Driving less than 5 miles (8 km) per trip or, in freezing temperatures, driving less than 10 miles (16 km) per trip.
 Driving in extremely hot [over 90° F (32°C)] conditions.
 Extensive idling or long periods of stop-and-go driving.
 Trailer towing, driving with a roof rack carrier, or driving in mountainous conditions.
 Driving on muddy, dusty, or de-iced roads.> unquote

 Even with all the above severe conditions, the recommendation with most “Tier 1” manufacturers are at 5,000 km or more!
 NOT LESS.
 And now we see that our conditions are way better than the aforementioned severe conditions.